developer-zebra/developer-zebra-site/src/enterprise-browser/1-6/guide/configreference/index.md

 ## Sound
 ### DecodeVolume
 Controls the volume of the device beeper when a barcode is scanned.
+This feature is applicable to WM/CE platform & Android KitKat and above platform only.

 **Possible Values**: